torchbox/k8s-ts-ingress/README.md

 Configuration
 -------------

-Copy the plugin (`kubernetes.so`) to the Traffic Server plugin directory (e.g.
+Run `make install` to install the plugin, or copy the `kubernetes.so` to the Traffic Server plugin directory (e.g.
-`/usr/local/trafficserver/libexec/trafficserver`), or run `make install` which will do this for you.
+`/usr/local/trafficserver/libexec/trafficserver`).
+Edit `plugin.config` to
+load the plugin.

+If Traffic Server is running inside the cluster, no configuration is required;
+it will pick up its service account details automatically.

-If Traffic Server is not running inside the cluster, copy `kubernetes.config.example` to the Traffic Server configuration directory as `kubernetes.config` and edit it for your site.
-If TS is running in-cluster, then it will pick up its service account details automatically, and a configuration file is not required.
+Otherwise, copy `kubernetes.config.example` to the Traffic Server configuration directory as `kubernetes.config` and edit it for your site.

-Edit `plugin.config` and add `kubernetes.so` to load the plugin.

 TLS
 ---